England fullback Brown ruled out of test series

 "Barritt won't figure in this week's games, but will join us in Johannesburg later this week," England media manager Dave Barton told Reuters.

-South Africa staged a second-half rally to beat England 22-17 in the first test last Saturday.
+South Africa staged a second-half rally to beat England 22-17 in the first test in Durban last Saturday.

 (Reporting by Ken Borland; Editing by John Mehafey)